TMJ TREATMENT AT CORBIN DENTAL

 - Orthodontics: if malocclusion is the underlying cause of a bite disorder, orthodontics may be recommended to straighten teeth and rebalance the bite.

-If you would like to discuss your concerns and receive a thorough dental exam and evaluation of your oral health schedule an appointment in our Bayside, Jackson Heights or Oyster Bay offices.
-We welcome new patients and provide personalized dental care to address your needs.
+If you would like to discuss your concerns and receive a thorough dental exam and evaluation of your oral health schedule an appointment in our Bayside or Oyster Bay offices.
+We are currently accepting new patients for TMJ treatment in Bayside.